gaumarjos/T1-P2-CarND-Traffic-Sign-Classifier-Project/writeup.md

 The first step was augmenting the X_train dataset so to even out differences in the number of samples between different labels and to have a larger dataset.
 Here is a bar chart showing how the data are distributed among the labels, left is the original dataset while right is the augmented dataset.

-[image8]: ./writeup_images/sample_distribution_before.png "Sample distribution before data augmentation"
+[sample_distribution_before]: ./writeup_images/sample_distribution_before.png "Sample distribution before data augmentation"
-[image8]: ./writeup_images/sample_distribution_after.png "Sample distribution after data augmentation"
+[sample_distribution_after]: ./writeup_images/sample_distribution_after.png "Sample distribution after data augmentation"

 To augment the dataset, the following approach (applied to every label with less than 2000 samples) was followed:
 * Each image in the original dataset was rotated of -15 and +15°